 This antibody is shipped with its antigen FREE of charge!

 3, 4.
 Anti-LRRK2 Antibody, preincubated with the control peptide antigen.

 Parkinson’s disease (PD) is the second most common neurodegenerative disease.
-The condition is inherited in 5-10% of all PD patients are genetically inherited.
+The condition is inherited in 5-10% of all PD patients.
 Mutations in the PARK8 gene have been implicated in the development of PD.

 PARK8 gene encodes the protein LRRK2 (Leucine-rich repeat kinase 2).
 It is a multi-domain protein containing distinctive enzymatic domains of GTPase and a kinase, the protein interaction motifs LRR (Leucine-rich repeat) and WD40.
 LRRK2’s domain structure indicates that it belongs to the Roco protein family.
 LRRK2 is expressed in the kidney, lung and dopaminergic neurons in the substantia nigra.
 It is mostly located in the cytosol, however, it is also expressed on membranes of organelles such as the mitochondria, golgi apparatus and synaptic vesicles.